tbeckham/shadowreader/.github/ISSUE_TEMPLATE/question.md

 ---
 name: "❓ Question"
-about: "If you have a question \U0001F4AC, please post here"
+about: "If you have a question, please post here"

 ---